bocadilloproject/bocadillo/CONTRIBUTING.md

 You can do so by pushing to the `release/test` branch.

-- Gab the latest version from `master`:
+- Grab the latest version from `master`:

 ```bash
 git checkout release/test